diamante0018/ExtensionScript/README.md

 - sv_killStreakCounter 1
 - sv_scrollingHud 1
 - sv_scrollingSpeed 30
-- sv_UndoRCE 1 //Removes SteamAuth RCE one line 'patch' (restores one address to it's original states allowing buffer overflow)
+- sv_UndoRCE 0 //If set to 1 it removes SteamAuth RCE one line 'patch' (restores one address to it's original states allowing buffer overflow)
 - sv_LocalizedStr 1 //If set to 0 it will disable localized strings placed in the player card such as @MENU_FACEBOOK_LEGAL
 - sv_AntiCamp 1 //If set to 1 it will hurt campers that stay in the same place and don't move